bluecast-technologies/react-querybuilder-uxd/CONTRIBUTING.md

 # Contributing

-Contributions to `react-querybuilder` are more than welcome.
+Contributions to `react-querybuilder-uxd` are more than welcome.
 When doing so, please first discuss the change you wish to make via an issue.

 - If adding a new feature, write the corresponding tests
 - Ensure that your work didn't break anything